dgruninger97/Project/docs/notebook.md

 ### Design Decision: Convert the module view of our system into more of a domain model so that user objects and methods can be  defined

-By adding specified user objects to our system, it will make our system much easier to handle different permissions and allow users to have functionality that is different based on what the user is actually supposed to do.
+By adding specified user objects and methods to our system, it will make our system much easier to handle different permissions and allow users to have functionality that is different based on what the user is actually supposed to do.
 One benefit to this approach is that we already have our user PermissionsLayer specified, now all we need to do is add our users.
-Additionally, since we are converting into a domain model, this will allow us to add some methods that are critical for our system to function as needed.
+Additionally, since we are converting into a class diagram, this will allow us to add some methods that are critical for our system to function as needed.
 This will include some of the functions that we mentioned we needed to add in our first ADD iteration.

 ## Step 5: Instantitate Architetural Elements, Allocate Responsibilities, and Define Interfaces